 The student is to present this message in a local church setting.
 A minimum of at least twelve people (preferably twenty or more) must be present.
 The student is to have six listeners complete and submit a sermon feedback form to the student, who will discuss the sermon and the sermon feedback forms with the mentor.
 The student also must meet with the mentor, who has filled out a sermon brief form, and discuss the sermon.
 The student is then to complete and submit a personal summary critique form as well as the mentor's feedback form to the professor.
 The summary critique form should include a summation of the feedback from the listeners, the mentor, and the professor.
+The sermon feedback form that the six listeners and mentor will complete as well as the personal summary critique form are available under the Course Documents menu on Blackboard.
 Instructions for uploading the sermon video will be posted on Blackboard.

 Note: The New Testament sermon presentation is an embedded assignment that will be completed by all students for all sections of this course.
-The grading rubric for this assignment will be posted on Blackboard after its approval by the Pastoral Ministries Division.
+The grading rubric for this assignment is attached to the syllabus (p.
+11).
 Please complete the assignment according to the syllabus and the grading rubric.

-5. Mentoring: The student will be required to fulfill the requirements of the mentorship, including the minimum of 30 hours working in the ministry setting during the semester.
+- 5. Mentoring: The student will be required to fulfill the requirements of the mentorship, including the minimum of 30 hours working in the ministry setting during the semester.
 These specified hours do not include the weekly scheduled times for worship and Bible study.
 The student will meet with the mentor each week to discuss personal spiritual formation, course content, ministry issues, and hours worked.
 The student will submit weekly reports of the mentorship and ministry experiences.
 The reports should be three section with one paragraph devoted to personal spiritual formation, one paragraph devoted to the mentorship experiences of the week, and one paragraph devoted to the ministry experiences of the week.
 The student will submit the weekly reports in two stages.
-The first 7 units of weekly mentor reports are due in Unit 8, and the final 7 units of weekly mentor reports are due in Unit 14.

-6. Final exam.
+The first 7 units of weekly mentor reports are due in Unit 8, and the final 7 units of weekly mentor reports are due in Unit 14. - 6.
+Final exam.
 The final exam will cover class notes, the required course texts, and reflection on the personal presentations and feedback.
 The exam will be posted online and is due to be posted under the Assignment Menu for session fourteen.